Understanding IRS Letter 1058 or LT11—Final Notice of Intent to Levy

 The IRS expects business owners to pay taxes on their earnings.
 If you fail to file your income taxes, the IRS will start the notification process making you aware of the oversight and asking you for your tax payment in accordance with current tax law.

-Letter 1058 is not the first notice of federal tax lien you’ll receive if you overlooked your taxes for several years.
+Letter 1058 is not the first notice of a federal tax lien you’ll receive if you overlooked your taxes for several years.
 Instead, it is the last letter the IRS will send as a warning before it acts to collect the money you owe in a different way.

 Before the IRS sends you Letter 1058, you will receive a series of other notices calling your tax debt to your attention.